dungnt11/gallery-docs/docs/tutorial/manage-docs-versions.md

 ![Tab](/img/tutorial/overview.png)

 ## 1. Galleries
 This is the place to manage your galleries.
-Here you can see all created galleries, also you can search by name or sort them (by name or creation date).
+Here yThis is the place where you can manage your galleries.
+You can see all created galleries, search by name and sort them (by name or creation date).
 If you haven't created any Gallery yet, you will see the message `You don't have any gallery`, 2 buttons `Create new gallery` and `Learn more`.
 ![create-gallery-btn-1](/img/tutorial/create-gallery-btn-1.png)
 If you already have gallery, you can click the `New Gallery` button.
 ![create-gallery-btn](/img/tutorial/create-gallery-btn.png)

-## 2. Details gallery
+## 2. Detail gallery
-This is the Details Gallery page.
+This is the Detail Gallery page.
 It will appear after you click the `Create New Gallery` or `New Gallery` button.
 This page includes 4 main areas:
 ![Detail gallery](/img/tutorial/detail-gallery.png)

 **1. Add Block button**

   This is the most important button of the app.
-Each image (or video) will be treated as a block, and you can drag, drop or resize it.
+Each image (or video) is considered as a block and you can drag, drop or resize it.

 **2 Display manager**

-  Here you can customize the position and shape according to each different screen.
-Maybe Mobile, Tablet, Laptop or Desktop.
+  Here you can customize position and shape according to each different screen such as Mobile, Tablet, Laptop or Desktop.

 **3. Grid block gallery**

-  This is where the blocks will show up after you click the `Add Block` button.
+  All blocks will show up after you click the `Add Block` button.

 **4. Sidebar**